 Anu is a junior from the Westford, Massachusetts double majoring in Global Health and Computational Biology, and minoring in WGSS.
 She joined Frontiers because she loves writing about science and medicine, particularly topics relating to women’s health.
 Apart from Frontiers, she is involved in Beat Therapy, sings, does research at the med school, and spends her spare time catching up on sleep.

-Larissa is a pre-medical sophomore from Rockville, MD double majoring in Biology and Global Health and the Environment.
+Larissa is a pre-medical senior from Rockville, Maryland double majoring in Biology and Global Health and the Environment.
 Over time, she has developed a passion for both infectious disease and issues of health equity, and carries out these interests by conducting research at the med school and consistently volunteering with underserved populations.
 In her free time, she loves to try out new workout classes at the AC and explore restaurants in STL with her friends.